Skip to main content

 What Is the Interplay between Senescence and the Aging Endocrine System?

 This points to a powerful mechanism where a few key “senoproteins” can orchestrate widespread aging effects.
 These molecular changes can be tracked with high precision using “epigenetic clocks.”
 These clocks measure the patterns of DNA methylation, a chemical modification to DNA that regulates gene expression.
-The state of DNA methylation across the genome is highly correlated with and is influenced by hormonal status, providing a quantitative measure of how endocrine changes are written into our genetic regulatory code.
+The state of DNA methylation across the genome is highly correlated with biological age and is influenced by hormonal status, providing a quantitative measure of how endocrine changes are written into our genetic regulatory code.

 The accumulation of senescent cells driven by hormonal shifts creates a self-propagating cycle of inflammation that accelerates systemic aging.